aaron13100/404solution/README.md

 ## Version 2.11.3 (February 20, 2019) ##
 * Improvement: Use a dropdown search when choosing the default 404 destination on the options page.
+* Improvement: Limit the list of pages to 1000 results when searching for page names on options pages.

 ## Version 2.11.2 (February 8, 2019) ##
 * FIX: Correct an issue with adding external URLs introduced in 2.11.0 (thanks Людмила via email).